raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

      Answer: If you have legacy application which cannot be modified, BUT you have a need to change to the port on which this app needs to listen on, the ambassador container can listen on the new port and pass on the traffic to the old port which did not get modified.

+     When you have a microservice architecture and you want to expose multiple services through a single endpoint, you can use an ambassador pattern.
+The ambassador acts as an API gateway that routes incoming requests to the appropriate service based on the request's destination URL or other criteria.

 ## .

 ## .......